hylo-lang/specification/spec.md

     2. projects the object or its sub-objects; or

-    3. performs a bound call of a method of the object.
+    3. performs a bound call to a method of the object.

 6. If, after the lifetime of an object has ended and before the memory location which the object occupied is reused or deallocated, a new object is stored at the memory location which the original object occupied, the name of the original object automatically denotes the new object and, once the lifetime of the new object has started, can be used to manipulate the new object.